-Using the device_version request, you can retrieve hardware and firmware version of the Nymi Band.
+Use the device_version request to retrieve the hardware and firmware version of the Nymi Band.
 The Nymi Band can be in any state when the band label request is sent.

 Define the presence request JSON object in the following format.